masettizan/rp_household_tasks/README.md

 - create action client code, and example of how that code would look and interact with the 'turn_to_frame' code can be seen in 'example_client.py'

+- look to 'rqt_tf_tree' or (frames on Rviz2) to see which frames are avalible to have the robot look to on your robot

 - add file to 'setup.py' in the same form as 'example_client.py' is written in the file

 - run launch file : 'ros2 launch rp_household_tasks turn_to_camera.launch.py'